JamesIves/hlds-docker/docs/BUILDING_AN_IMAGE.md

 4. If you want to modify the server startup arguments, you can provide a `command` property within `docker-compose.local.yml`; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).

 > [!NOTE]
-> In the majority of cases you'll need to specify `+map` for the server to be joinable.
+> In most cases, you'll need to specify `+map` for the server to be joinable.

 ```yml
 services: